Spectral embedding of weighted graphs: Introduction

-Spectral embedding \citep{von2007tutorial} refers to the subset of these algorithms that use spectral decomposition for matrix factorisation.
+Spectral embedding \citep{von2007tutorial} refers to the subset of these algorithms that use spectral decomposition for matrix factorization.
 A typical application of such graph embedding techniques is to partition the nodes into groups using a clustering algorithm, the combination of spectral embedding followed by clustering being known as spectral clustering.
 When using spectral clustering there are several options to consider: \begin{itemize} \item Adjacency matrix representation.
-Matrices obtained through different regularisation techniques, such as the normalised Laplacian matrix, can yield different clustering outputs \citep{sarkar2015role,TP16,cape2019spectral}.
+Matrices obtained through different regularization techniques, such as the normalized Laplacian matrix, can yield different clustering outputs \citep{sarkar2015role,tang2018limit,cape2019spectral}.
 In brain connectivity networks, clustering using the Laplacian embedding separates the left and right hemispheres of the brain, while adjacency embedding distinguishes between white and grey matter \citep{priebe2019two}. \item Eigenvector selection and scaling.
-Given the spectral decomposition of the matrix, nodes can be embedded selecting eigenvectors corresponding to largest, smallest, or largest-in-magnitude eigenvalues, and are optionally scaled by eigenvalue \citep{von2007tutorial,RCY11,PRD18}. \item Clustering algorithm.
-Given the node embedding, there is a choice of clustering algorithm, for example, the benefits of $K$-means versus Gaussian mixture modelling \citep{TP16,athreya2017statistical,PRD18} have been investigated in depth. \end{itemize} The relative simplicity of spectral embedding compared to other (e.g.\ deep learning) approaches allows for a statistical description of results, including uncertainty.
-Knowledge of the theoretical error distribution can inform decisions on the points above, recommending, for example, using large positive and negative eigenvalues in tandem with Gaussian mixture modelling under a stochastic block model, leaving the question of which matrix representation to use open \citep{TP16} and the question of scaling immaterial \citep{PRD18}.
+Given the spectral decomposition of the matrix, nodes can be embedded selecting eigenvectors corresponding to largest, smallest, or largest-in-magnitude eigenvalues, and are optionally scaled by eigenvalue \citep{von2007tutorial,RCY11,rubin2021statistical}. \item Clustering algorithm.
+Given the node embedding, there is a choice of clustering algorithm, for example, the benefits of $K$-means versus Gaussian mixture modelling \citep{tang2018limit,athreya2017statistical,rubin2021statistical} have been investigated in depth. \end{itemize} The relative simplicity of spectral embedding compared to other (e.g.\ deep learning) approaches allows for a statistical description of results, including uncertainty.
+Knowledge of the theoretical error distribution can inform decisions on the points above.
+Under a stochastic block model, the theory suggests that no representation is uniformly `best' \citep{tang2018limit}, recommends using large positive and negative eigenvalues \citep{RCY11} in tandem with Gaussian clustering \citep{tang2018limit,athreya2017statistical,rubin2021statistical}, which makes the question of scaling somewhat irrelevant, since the groupings obtained from fitting a Gaussian mixture model with varying shaped components are invariant \citep{rubin2021statistical}.